HappySeaFox/sail/FAQ.md

 For example, SAIL outputs BPP24-BGR images from full-color BMP files without transparency.

+You can also consider conversion functions from `libsail-manip`.

 ## What pixel formats SAIL is able to write?

 SAIL codecs always try to support as much output pixel formats as possible.
 SAIL doesn't convert